NECC Employees & Students Responsibilities and Rights

-- Provision of accommodations as recommended by Learning Accommodations Center (LA Center); implemented by faculty and/or Center.
+Provision of accommodations as recommended by Learning Accommodations Center (LA Center); implemented by faculty and/or LA Center.

-- If a student does not want to be identified to the LA Center, you are only obligated to give information about services: you are not obligated independently to determine or implement accommodations.
+If a student does not want to be identified to the LA Center, you are only obligated to give information about services: you are not obligated to determine or implement accommodations.

 Student Responsibilities and Rights

-- Providing advance notice in a timely manner (6 to 8 weeks) when requesting an accommodation.
+Providing advance notice in a timely manner when requesting an accommodation.

-- Maintaining ongoing communication with faculty and LA Center staff when managing ongoing classroom and testing accommodations.
+Maintaining ongoing communication with faculty and LA Center staff when managing classroom and testing accommodations.